 Bartenders usually receive a tip of $100 per person unless there is a tip jar.
 If there is a tip jar, there is not usually an additional tip given unless they did an exceptional job. *standard

-Catering is typically receive an 18-20% tip of the food cost.
+Catering is typically receiving an 18-20% tip of the food cost.

 *Standard.
-Note: Gratuity go directly to your day-of staff and help supplement their income.
+Note: Gratuity goes directly to your day-of staff and helps supplement their income.
 Gratuity is different than a service fee.
 The service fee covers the cost of business and remains with the owner for admin time and other overhead while gratuity is given to the wedding day staff.

 20% of service cost.
 This is often included, make sure to double-check your contract. *standard